Facing Death with Wisdom of the Eternal Soul in Bhagavad Gita 2.25–2.30

 The Sacred Moment on Kurukshetra

-Let’s recap the situation.
 The morning sun climbs over Kurukshetra, casting long shadows across a field that trembles with the energy of countless warriors.
 The air carries the metallic scent of armor mixed with the dust stirred by restless horses.
 At the heart of this gathering storm, Arjuna stands frozen in his chariot, the legendary Gandiva bow slipping from his sweat-drenched hands.
 His shoulders slump under a weight no armor can protect against.
-Before him, he sees not enemies but family.

-Shri Krishna begins by presenting the soul through three profound attributes that challenge everything our material minds think they know.
+Shri Krishna begins by presenting the Self through three profound attributes that challenge everything our material mind thinks it knows.

 अव्यक्तः अयम् अचिन्त्यः अयम् अविकार्यः अयम् उच्यते |